 And now we select the base floor by itself.
 Name the group as “Basefloor” and generate the UV.

-Now with a bold move we’ll group all the remaining objects on a single 4K map.
-First of all we have to select the remaining objects.
+Now with a bold move, we’ll group all the remaining objects on a single 4K map.
+First of all, we have to select the remaining objects.
 There’s a simple method for that.
-In Flatiron we have the list of the groups we created so far.
-Flatiron can turn these into Selection Sets by a simple click of a button.
+In Flatiron we have the list of the groups we have created so far.
+Flatiron can turn these into Selection Sets with a simple click of a button.
 Now we have selection sets for all our objects groups.
-All we have to do is to select all of them together and then invert the selection - but before that we change the selection filter so that only geometries will be selected.
+All we have to do is to select all of them together and then invert the selection - but before that, we change the selection filter so that only geometries will be selected.
 We have the desired selection now.
 Name the group “_Others”.
 Choose Hard Surface mode again and set the size 4K.
 Click Unwrap.
-It will take much longer, since a lot of the objects will be processed.
+It will take much longer since a lot of the objects will be processed.
 Here it is.

 Now we have to specify the kind of map we want to render.
 We can do that in the Choose Bake Elements dialog.
 Let’s add CompleteMap.
-We can render several type of maps simultaneously, but we only need CompleteMap currently.
+We can render several types of maps simultaneously, but we only need CompleteMap currently.
 Set its size to 2K.
-We can leave the filename as is, but still we enter the file dialog so that we can change the image format.
-I suggest using OpenEXR format here, because firstly it preserves the HDR information in the case we used intense lighting, secondly it stores 16 bits per channel.
-Also it uses lossless compression.
+We can leave the filename as is, but still, we enter the file dialog so that we can change the image format.
+I suggest using OpenEXR format here because firstly it preserves the HDR information in the case we used intense lighting, secondly it stores 16 bits per channel.
+Also, it uses lossless compression.
 Click Save.
 Here we can specify some EXR format options.
 Choose RGB instead of RGBA since we don’t need the alpha channel.
 The 16 bits per channel is suitable.
-It doesn’t really matter, but set the Storage Type to Scanlines now.
+It doesn’t really matter but set the Storage Type to Scanlines now.
 Click OK.

 Leave the Map Slot option on NONE.
 We could add the generated maps to the Max material, either by modifying the original material or creating a shell material.
 But we don’t want any of them, because we’ll add the map to the material later in Aximmetry.
 So leave it on NONE.